mtripg6666tdr/candyget/README.md

 ## API
 ### candyget(url, returnType, options?, body?)

-`candyget` will automatically infer the method type; if body is present, infer as `POST`, otherwise `GET`.
+`candyget` will automatically infer the method type; if `body` is present, it will infer as `POST`, otherwise it will infer as `GET`.
-If you want to specify the other method you can use:
+If you wish to specify a different method, you can use

 ### candyget(method, url, returnType, options?, body?)